thephpleague/tactician-bundle/README.md

             - 'ROLE_ADMIN'
 ```

+This middleware is based on Symfony's AccessDecisionManager and voter system.
+We recommend familiarizing yourself with it before trying to use this middleware.
+If you'd like to configure more complex scenarios, consider implementing a custom Symfony voter.

+As a precaution, the middleware _requires_ you to register the command in the security configuration before it will be evaluated by Symfony's AccessDecisionManager.

+Furthermore, while the security middleware is based on trusted components, we always recommend a defense in depth strategy.
+Simply hooking your command bus up to a public web endpoint and relying fully on this middleware may not be sufficient coverage for your application.

 The Security middleware is disabled by default.

-#### Command Handler Middleware (tactician.middleware.command_handler)
+### Command Handler Middleware (tactician.middleware.command_handler)

 **Always ensure this is the last middleware listed**

-While not listed this is the core of Tactician and handles executing commands, it should always be enabled.
+This is the plugin that actually matches your command to a handler and executes it.
+If you have complex matching logic, feel free to implement your own variant and leave this middleware off.

+However, for 99% of users, this should be enabled and set as the last middleware in the list.

 ## Customizing the MethodNameInflector used by the `tactician.middleware.command_handler` middleware

-By default the library uses `HandleInflector` to define the handling method names, which maps to `handle()`.
+By default, the bundle uses `HandleInflector` from Tactician core.
+That is to say, it expects your Command Handlers to have a `handle()` method that receives the command to execute.

-To use a different inflector you can now pass the service name in the config.
+However, [if you prefer a different inflector](http://tactician.thephpleague.com/tweaking-tactician/), you can pass the service name in `config.yml`.

 ```yaml
 tactician:
     method_inflector: my_inflector.service.id
 ```

-Tactician offers a list of custom Inflectors, these are all supported.
+Tactician core offers a list of custom Inflectors, all of which are supported in this bundle.
+Assuming a class called My\App\RegisterUserCommand(), the invoked methods on the handler would be:

- * `tactician.handler.method_name_inflector.handle`
+ * `tactician.handler.method_name_inflector.handle` - `handle()`
- * `tactician.handler.method_name_inflector.handle_class_name`
+ * `tactician.handler.method_name_inflector.handle_class_name` - `handleRegisterUserCommand()`
- * `tactician.handler.method_name_inflector.handle_class_name_without_suffix`
+ * `tactician.handler.method_name_inflector.handle_class_name_without_suffix` - `handleRegisterUser()`
- * `tactician.handler.method_name_inflector.invoke`
+ * `tactician.handler.method_name_inflector.invoke` - `__invoke()`

+While `handle()` is a reasonable default, using one of the class name methods allows you to handle multiple commands on a single class (possibly useful if they share common dependencies or fit together in some fashion).
+Likewise, __invoke can be useful if you're mapping to a list of closures.

-When using multiple bus, you can also specify `method_inflector` of particular bus :
+When using multiple buses, you can also specify the `method_inflector` of particular bus :

 ```yaml
 tactician: